jtlee523/Belief-Divergence/README.md

 ## 2. Current Version
 December 13, 2018
 Current version has a working task pages and feedback pages.
 Below are current notes that still need to be updated (from last meeting)
+- [ ] **Overall code needs to be cleaned up once finalized.
+There are many comments, etc.
 - [x] Asthetics of the probability bars
 - [x] "given ball" should return the word "white" or "black"
 - [ ] Accuracy function should be checked